cosmos/cosmos-sdk/PENDING.md

 * SDK
  - [auth] \#2952 Signatures are no longer serialized on chain with the account number and sequence number
+ - [stake] \#3055 Use address instead of bond height / intratxcounter for deduplication

 * Tendermint